lloesche/valheim-server-docker/README.md

 # QNAP NAS Help
 ## Creating container

-As a prerequisite you need to make folder where you will keep yours saves, backups and configuration.
+As a prerequisite you need to create a folder where you will keep yours saves, backups and configuration.

-Here is sample **docker-compose.yml** file that we will use in next steps.
+Here is an example `docker-compose.yml` file that we will use in the next steps.
 ```yaml
 version: "3"